Code of practice

 3.1.
-Membership of the Institute is granted to individuals who are believed, on the basis of the information they have submitted, to have such qualifications and professional experience as are specified from time to time by the Institute’s Board of Trustees and who have undertaken to accept this Code Membership may be revoked if such information submitted is found to be inaccurate or false.
+Membership of the Institute is granted to individuals who are believed, on the basis of the information they have submitted, to have such qualifications and professional experience as are specified from time to time by the Institute's Board of Trustees and who have undertaken to abide by this mandatory Code .
+Membership may be revoked if such information submitted is found to be inaccurate or false.

 3.2.
-Those Members actively practising as assessors shall be eligible for admission to the Register of Chartered Educational Assessors (“the Register”).
+Those Members actively practising as assessors shall be eligible for admission to the Register of Chartered Educational Assessors ("the Register") subject to meeting the requirements for that designation stipulated by the Institute’s Board.
 Upon admission such persons may use the post nominals as stipulated by the Institute from time to time.

 3.3.
-A Registration Authority appointed by the Board of Trustees will be responsible for the criteria for admission to the Register together with deciding on acceptance or rejection of those applying for such status.
+A Registration Authority appointed by the Board of Trustees is responsible for the criteria for admission to the Register together with deciding on acceptance or rejection of those applying for such status.
 The Registration Authority will also oversee disciplinary matters relating to persons admitted to the Register.

 4. Responsibilities and expectations

-Encourage the development and maintenance of quality in assessment practices.
+- Encourage the development and maintenance of quality in educational assessment practices.

 4.2.1.
-Ensure that assessment, testing, examining and associated activities such as moderating of marking, are always carried out with integrity, consistency and without bias.
+Ensure that educational assessment, testing, examining and associated activities such as standardisation, verification or moderating of marking, are always carried out with integrity, consistency and without bias.